Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 ### Working with sequences

-Sequences holds collections of data: integers, strings, and so on.
+Sequences hold collections of data: integers, strings, and so on.
 In Python, strings are sequences that hold collections of characters.

 One of the most useful features of sequences is *slicing*, which allows you to easily extract a part of the sequence.
 As an example, the following code extracts three characters from a string and prints them to the screen: